 This flexibility means that rescue USB sticks are particularly suited for loading universal rescue media; drivers can be added as needed to support the set of computers the medium is intended for.

-This tool has a command line interface and supports the following commands:
+This tool has a command line or GUI interface.
+The command line interface supports the following commands:

 Prints help and copyright information